bigchaindb/js-bigchaindb-driver/README.md

 That's what the command does without any user interaction:

-- create release commit by updating version in `package.json`
+1. create release commit by updating version in `package.json`
-- create tag for that release commit
+1. create tag for that release commit
-- push commit & tag
+1. push commit & tag
-- create a new release on GitHub, with change log auto-generated from commit messages
+1. create a new release on GitHub, with change log auto-generated from commit messages
+1. update local dependencies to latest version
+1. build bundled dist versions
-- publish to npm as a new release
+1. publish to npm as a new release

 If you want to create a **minor** or **major release**, use these commands: